Retirement Plans

 Quick Answer

 Traditional individual retirement account (IRA) contributions may be deductible and grow tax-deferred, taxed as ordinary income at distribution.
 Roth IRA contributions are after-tax and qualified distributions are tax-free with no lifetime required minimum distributions (RMDs).
 Employer plans include 401(k), 403(b), SEP, and SIMPLE.
-Early withdrawals before age 59.5 face a 10% penalty.
+Early withdrawals before age 59.5 generally face a 10% penalty, absent an exception.

 The whole unit on one sheet: IRAs, employer plans, contribution limits, distributions, penalties, and the rollover mechanics the exam loves.

-• Traditional IRA: contributions may be deductible (pre-tax), growth is tax-deferred, all distributions taxed as ordinary income.
+• Traditional IRA: contributions may be deductible (pre-tax), growth is tax-deferred, distributions taxed as ordinary income (already-taxed, non-deductible contributions are recovered as basis, not taxed again).

 • Roth IRA: contributions are after-tax, growth is tax-free, qualified distributions are completely tax-free.
 Contributions (not earnings) can be withdrawn anytime tax- and penalty-free.